KDE/digikam-doc/left_sidebar/tags_view.rst

 You can move the position of a tag within the tree by dragging and dropping it into the desired position.
 A menu will appear giving you the option to **Move** the tag.
 This works in both the left and right sidebars.
 A tag can only be in one place in the tree at a time.

 You can set the Tag Properties by clicking with the right mouse button on a tag and selecting **Properties...**.
-The Tag Properties allow you to change the name of the tag, the icon used in the Tags tree and the shortcut.
+The Tag Properties allow you to change the name of the tag, the icon used in the Tag tree and the shortcut.

 .. figure:: images/left_sidebar_tag_properties.webp
     :alt: